dcritch/assg/README.md

 $ ansible-playbook -i hosts site.yml
 ~~~

-This will generate a site with the examples specific in `roles/assg/vars/main.yaml`.
+This will generate a site with the examples specified in `roles/assg/vars/main.yaml`.

 You might want to store site specific information along with blog posts in a separate YAML file.
-This way, you can manage multiple different sites using the same playbook, but with different content.
+This way, you can manage multiple sites using the same playbook, but with different content.

 Assuming your site's configuration is stored as so:
 ~~~